plsuwu/filestore/README.md

 # filestore

-> CTF - currently a work in progress.
+> work in progress.

 ## implemented

+currently contains:

+- node.js clientside - built in sveltekit using "typescript" & tailwindcss,
+- some php/nginx stuff happening serverside because i wanted a quick and easy way to allow for arbitrary code execution.

 - webapp
     - client could use some work + code cleanup